ida-arbeitszeit/arbeitszeitapp/docs/configuration.rst

 Configuration of the web server
 ===============================

-The app needs some configuration to properly function.
-Most of the configuration should be done via process environment variables, or "env vars" for short.

-``ARBEITSZEIT_APP_SERVER_NAME=https://your.server.org/path/to/app``
+The application needs to be configured to function properly.
+This is done via a configuration file.
+When starting ``arbeitszeitapp`` it looks for configuration files in the following locations from top to bottom.
+It loads the first configuration file it finds:

+* Path set in ``ARBEITSZEITAPP_CONFIGURATION_PATH`` environment variable
+* ``/etc/arbeitszeitapp/arbeitszeitapp.py``

+The configuration file must be a valid python script.
+Configuration options are set as variables on the top level.
+The following configuration options are available

+.. py:data:: MAIL_SERVER
+   The server name of the SMTP server used to send mails.

+.. py:data:: MAIL_PORT
+   Port of the SMTP server used to send mails.

+   Default: ``25``

+.. py:data:: MAIL_USERNAME
+   The username used to log in to the ``SMPT`` server used to send mail.

+.. py:data:: MAIL_PASSWORD
+   The password used to log in to the ``SMPT`` server used to send mail.

+.. py:data:: MAIL_DEFAULT_SENDER
+   The sender address used when sending out mail.

+.. py:data:: SECRET_KEY
+   A password used for protecting agains Cross-site request forgery and more.
+Setting this option is obligatory for many security measures.

+.. py:data:: SECURITY_PASSWORD_SALT
+   This option is used when encrypting passwords.
+Don't lose it.

+.. py:data:: SERVER_NAME
    This variable tells the application how it is addressed.
 This is important to generate links in emails it sends out.

+   Example: ``SERVER_NAME = "arbeitszeitapp.cp.org"``

+.. py:data:: SQLALCHEMY_DATABASE_URI
+   The address of the database used for persistence.

+   Default: ``"sqlite:////tmp/arbeitszeitapp.db"``

+   Example: ``SQLALCHEMY_DATABASE_URI = "postgresql:///my_data"``